fastlane/ci/docs/xcode-version.md

 ## File content

-The file content must be a simple string in a text file
+The file content must be a simple string in a text file.
+The file may or may not end with an empty new line, the parser is responsible for stripping out the trailing `\n` (if used)

 ### Sample files